nsayer/Evil_Simon/README.md

 it to the controller on the board with avrdude and a PDI capable programmer.
 Be sure to also set the fuses to set up the brownout detector.

-Note that there are two options for the audio storage: either SPI flash or an SD card.
-You should pick the appropriate option in the Makefile depending on your hardware.

 The flash ROM is loaded with a FAT12, FAT16 or FAT32 filesystem in an MBR partition table.
 The filesystem has the following
 files: